judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 - Population grew in 1981 - today from 44M - 90M.
 Wow!
 This is due to increasing unemployment, so Egyptians had more free time to make families, returning to traditional values that larges families bring prosperity, but it hasn't worked out that way (doesn't work in modern economies)
 - Youth engagement is critical

-{% cloudinary /assets/images/2015/10/artoc-group-for-investment-and-development-logo.jpeg caption="" alt="" %}
+{% cloudinary post-image /assets/images/2015/10/artoc-group-for-investment-and-development-logo.jpeg caption="" alt="" %}

 #### Dr. Tarek Ragheb, Founding Chair of the African Business Aviation Association